raspiblitz/raspiblitz/FAQ.cl.md

 + ./cl.setname.sh -h

-Config script to set the alias of the C-lightning node cl.setname.sh [mainnet|testnet|signet] [?newName]
+Config script to set the alias of the CLN node cl.setname.sh [mainnet|testnet|signet] [?newName]

 + ./cl.spark.sh -h

-Install, remove or get info about the Spark Wallet for C-lightning
+Install, remove or get info about the Spark Wallet for CLN
 version: v0.3.0rc
 Usage:
 cl.spark.sh [on|off|menu] <testnet|mainnet|signet>

 + ./cl.update.sh -h

-Interim optional C-lightning updates between RaspiBlitz releases. cl.update.sh [info|verified|reckless] info -> get actual state and possible actions verified -> only do recommended updates by RaspiBlitz team binary will be checked by signature and checksum reckless -> if you just want to update to the latest release published on C-lightning GitHub releases (RC or final) without any testing or security checks.
+Interim optional CLN updates between RaspiBlitz releases. cl.update.sh [info|verified|reckless] info -> get actual state and possible actions verified -> only do recommended updates by RaspiBlitz team binary will be checked by signature and checksum reckless -> if you just want to update to the latest release published on CLN GitHub releases (RC or final) without any testing or security checks.

 ```